soenkehahn/haskell_introduction/slides.md

 ---

-# Contents

-`toc: todo`

----

 # What is Haskell?
-  - A functional language that is
+  - A functional language that
-    - compiled (& interpreted),
+    - is compiled (& interpreted),
-    - statically typed,
+    - is statically typed,
+    - has algebraic data types,
-    - pure,
+    - is pure,
     - allows polymorphism and
     - is lazy.

+todo: update

 ---

+# Haskell is Different

+There are lots of design patterns from object-oriented or imperative languages that cannot be applied nicely in Haskell.

+The reverse is also true: There are lots of things that you can easily do in Haskell that you couldn't (or shouldn't) do in most other languages.

+Haskell is designed to be more robust and safe.

+???

+This requires a profound change in thinking.

+---

 # How to Run Programs?
+  - `ghc`: compiler
-  - `ghc`
+  - `runhaskell`: interpreter
-  - `runhaskell`
+  - `ghci`: repl
-  - hackage
+  - `hackage.haskell.org`: package database
-  - `cabal`
+  - `cabal`: package manager

 ???